Can we leave luggage with you?

 Between Oct-May there are regular scheduled buses from Queenstown to Glenorchy and Kinloch, a minimum of 2 are needed to run.
 Off season buses can be chartered.
-Bus companies that service the route are Glenorchy Journeys, Info & Track, and Buckley Transport.
+Bus companies that service the route are Glenorchy Journeys and Info & Track.

 If coming from the airport one of the above companies may be able to pick you up, or you can take the public bus or taxi into Queenstown to meet the scheduled buses.

 Queenstown Fishing operate boat charters between Glenorchy and Kinloch if you fancy a different way of getting here.

 Please contact us for help arranging your transport.

 What can I do if I don’t have a car in Kinloch?

 - Hire a bike and enjoy the local scenery – Glenorchy is 26kms away

 - Glacier Burn hike starts 3kms from the lodge, an easy walk down the road and then a 3-4hr hike